 The hooks on the end were a last-minute decision because I found the hooks when we were cleaning out our garage!
 They are perfect for hanging the 90-degree clamps and panel carrier, right?

-We also just happened to have a few extra clear storage bins laying around the house that are perfect for rounding up some of the smaller pieces of the tools and accessories for the shelves.
+We also just happened to have a few extra clear storage bins lying around the house that are perfect for rounding up some of the smaller pieces of the tools and accessories for the shelves.

 If you want to build these easy particle board tool storage shelves, we’ve done all the hard work for you!
 All you need to do is hop over to Kreg’s website and check out the full tutorial.

-Before we go let’s take one more look at the transformation of the tool stand with a before and after picture!
+Before we go, let’s take one more look at the transformation of the tool stand with a before and after picture!

-SO much better right?!
+SO much better, right?!

 What would you store in your tool organizer?